Nivellem/QuizApp_pythonQT/README.md

 # QuizApp_pythonQT
 C:\\Users\\Public\\Documents\\questionsandanswer.txt

-# GitHub Documentation for the Python QR Code
+# GitHub Documentation for the PythonQT Code

 This Python code reads a file named questionsandanswer.txt that contains multiple choice questions and options with one correct answer.
 The user interface is created using the PyQt5 module.